Sedley Baptist Church

 SECTION III.
 INACTIVE MEMBERS

-A. Members who cease to attend and support the church (except those who have extenuating circumstances are physically unable to attend due to health, college, military service, etc.) for over a year will be put on an inactive roll.
+A. Members who cease to attend and support the church for over a year will be put on an inactive roll.
 These members will be contacted by the Deacons seeking to resolve any issues and encouraging them to become involved again.
 If said members refuse to attend, they will be put on the inactive list and a letter will be sent by the Deacons informing them of this action.
+Members who have extenuating circumstances such as homebound, nursing home, college, military service, etc., will be excused from this requirement provided they were active members when they incurred this change in status.

 B. Members on the inactive list may not vote nor receive the benefits active members receive.
 If a request for the transfer of membership is received the letter will be granted with a note that such person was on the church inactive rolls and the church supports the candidate in joining another church.

-C. All active and inactive membership roles will be reviewed annually by the Deacons at their January meeting.
+C. All active and inactive membership rolls will be reviewed annually by the Deacons at their January meeting.

 SECTION IV.
 DUTIES